誡初心學人文 Admonitions for Beginners

 Table of Contents

 The Gye chosim hag-in mun was written by the eminent Goryeo Korean Seon monk Jinul 知訥 in 1205.
-It is a short guide for newly-ordained monks and nuns, that explains the various pitfalls to be avoided when practicing religious discipline in the monastery.
-This translation is the result of a reading of the text that was done in a graduate course on Korean Buddhism at the University of Tokyo in the spring of 2015.
-The main source text we used was Taishō 2019B, but we also compared this with the version contained in the Hangul Bulgyo Jeonseo, vol. 4, pp. 738-9.
+It is a short guide for newly-ordained monks and nuns that explains the various pitfalls to be avoided when practicing religious discipline in the monastery.
+This translation began as the result of a reading of the text that was done in a graduate course on Korean Buddhism at the University of Tokyo in the Spring of 2015, and has been revised in the course of similar readings courses afterward.
+The main source text we used was Taishō 2019B, but we also compared this with the version contained in the Hangul Bulgyo Jeonseo, vol. 4, pp. 738–739.
+Graduate students who have worked together on this translation include Mami Ono, Kin Shing, Linbin Zhu, and Yao Zhang.
+Mami Ono has developed a draft translation into modern Japanese.

 By the Haedong monk Jinul of Mt.
 Jogye.